 An excellent up-to-date source of information is available on the website of the Pew Center on Global Climate Change U.S. States & Regions website.
 It includes maps of the U.S. where users can click on states to access specific information for each state, including the climate action plans of each state.

-This section of the AASHTO Transportation and Climate Change Resource Center website contains more detailed information and resources on the climate change activities by states, state DOTs, local governments, MPOs, and multi-state regions.
+This section of the AASHTO Resilient and Sustainable Transportation Systems Technical Excellence Center website contains more detailed information and resources on the climate change activities by states, state DOTs, local governments, MPOs, and multi-state regions.